 Over the years the Village Hall has been used by many clubs and societies including the Bowls and Badminton Clubs and the Women’s Club (a forerunner to the Women’s Institute) who would organise an Old Folk’s Party in the hall at Christmas for every villager over 60 years of age.

-In 1953 the hall was used to celebrate the Coronation of the Queen and again to celebrate her Silver and Golden Jubilees.
+In 1953 the hall was used to celebrate the Coronation of the Queen - captured in our lovely photo - and again to celebrate her Silver and Golden Jubilees.